BUDGET$8.5M

 * A movie is generally considered a "Hit" if it recovers its budget and marketing costs (approx 2x budget).

-Star Wars: The Clone Wars, released in 2008, entered the cinematic marketplace as a Animation / Action / Science Fiction / Adventure film.
-The production path for this project involved significant capital, with a reported budget of approximately $8,500,000.00.
+In the competitive landscape of 2008, Star Wars: The Clone Wars debuted as a Animation / Action / Science Fiction / Adventure film with significant commercial expectations.
+The production path for this project involved significant capital, with a reported budget of approximately $8.5M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

-The box office journey for Star Wars: The Clone Wars has culminated in a worldwide gross of approximately $68,282,844.00.
+The box office journey for Star Wars: The Clone Wars has culminated in a worldwide gross of approximately $68.3M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of 703%.
-This performance indicates a strong grasp of the target demographic and sustained momentum beyond the opening weekend, a hallmark of major commercial успеха.
+This performance indicates a strong grasp of the target demographic and sustained momentum beyond the opening weekend, a hallmark of major commercial success.

 Analyzing the multiplier effect and market sentiment, Star Wars: The Clone Wars navigated the competitive landscape with an audience reception score of 6.1/10.
 When weighing the production costs against the global returns, Star Wars: The Clone Wars is effectively categorized as a Blockbuster.
-This result solidifies the film's place as a significant earner in the yearly box office rankings.
+A resounding victory for the filmmakers, proving that quality content resonates with paying audiences.

 In the context of other Animation releases, the performance of Star Wars: The Clone Wars will likely influence how studios approach similar projects in the future.
 Whether through its innovative visual style or its narrative choices, the film's financial footprint remains a key piece of the 2008 box office narrative.